-When smoking whole turkeys, it's preferable to keep the smoker temperature higher than you would when smoking beef brisket or pork.
-Most meats popular for smoker cooking are fatty and have a lot of connective tissue.
-In order for them to become tender and juicy, low and slow cooking is the rule, and is generally done in the 225 to 250 degree range.
+When smoking whole turkeys, it's preferable to keep the smoker temperature higher than you would when smoking beef brisket or fatty hunks of pork.
+The tough connective tissues in those meats break down best with low and slow cooking.
+Turkey and other poultry responds better to temperatures in the 275 to 350 degree range.

 You could simply leave the water pan empty, and then place a drip pan on the lower food rack to catch the drippings.